ale93p/namb/README.md

 one task after the another, to more complex trees where the data is duplicated between more paths, or different paths rejoin to a single one.

-* **Dependency**<br/>
-A task may have to wait data coming from more than one path, like in the case of Complex Event Processing, and combine them to generate its output.

 * **Traffic Balancing**<br/>
 When the flow splits in more pathways, or when a single task is parallelized, the balancing of the data over the several available paths not always is fully balanced.
 It may happen that some tasks receives more data than